ayoub-mg/Audio-ChatGPT-to-Quiz-Form/README.md

 After installing dependencies and setting secrets, execute the Exam Generator app by running:

 ```
-streamlit run main.py
+streamlit run audio_rec.py
 ```

-The Exam Generator app should now be accessible in your web browser at `http://localhost:8501`.
+The Quiz Generator app should now be accessible in your web browser at `http://localhost:8501`.

-## Contributing

-We welcome contributions to improve the Exam Generator.
-If you'd like to contribute, please fork the repository and create a pull request with your proposed changes.
-We'll review and merge the changes as appropriate.

 ## License